ZPump/zPump/docs/smart-contracts/native-ztoken-minting.md

 #### MintMapping Updates

 Added `is_native_ztoken: bool` field to `MintMapping`:
-- Set to `true` for native zTokens
+- Set to `false` for all tokens (both native zTokens and regular tokens)
-- Set to `false` for all existing mints (backward compatible)
+- Currently informational only (for future use)
-- Informational only (for frontend/metadata purposes)
+- Backward compatible with existing mints

 #### mint_native_ztoken Instruction